seanpmaxwell/overnight/src/core/README.md

 * Define routes on GET, POST, PUT, and DELETE verbs for methods in the controller.
 * Server superclass to initialize ExpressJS server and setup controllers.
 * Master repo includes sample application if you want to practice with an API calling tool such as Postman.
+* Allows for adding your own custom Router classes if you don't want to use the standard express Router

 ## Why OvernightJS